GroupProjectNBI/TravelAgency1/Readme.md

 ### Roller
 Admin - Full Access (Reset DB, handle users).

-Client - Book trabels, Watch History.
+Client - Book travels, Watch History.

-Guest - Search travels, See Hotels.
+Guest - Search travels, See Travel offers.
 ### This API uses Session-based authentication.

 **Log in**: Send a POST to /login with email and password.